wendyverdonk93/docs/content/api/reference/order-specifications.md

 __items__ | object

-Specification of products (items) which can be set in order to be displayed on the checkout page.
+A specification of the order items to display on the checkout page.

 {{% /description %}}